The Twilight That Could Be Dawn

 Pope end times prophecy

-In early 2013, an Australian poster on the message board godlikeproductions.com claimed he had been seeing 112 coming up in the media unusually often.
-He started a thread named 112 Keeps Coming Up In The Media.
-Other posters joined in with their selective bias, and they found a lot of 112 popping up in the media.
-It is the European Emergency Services telephone number, while I had lived in room 112 on that fateful dormitory, so the thread attracted my attention.
+In January 2013, an Australian poster on the message board Godlikeproductions.com started a thread titled ‘112 Keeps Coming Up In The Media.’
+Others joined in with their own selective biases and found many 112s popping up in the media.
+That same number is the European Emergency Services telephone number, and since I had lived in room 112 in that fateful dormitory, the thread caught my attention.
 The discussion remained active for several weeks.
-During that time, Pope Benedict XVI suddenly resigned on 11 February 2013, a highly unusual move.
+During that time, Pope Benedict XVI resigned on 11 February 2013, a highly unusual move.
 He was the first pope to step down in almost 600 years.

-That became excellent material for this thread.
-11 February is also the 112 European Day to celebrate the emergency services telephone number.
+That became material for this thread.
+11 February is also the 112 European Day, which celebrates the emergency services telephone number.
 11 February is 11/2 in European notation, and 112 is the European emergency services telephone number, so that is why.
-You must admit that the European bureaucrats have found a most peculiar occasion to throw a party.
+You must admit the European bureaucrats have found a most peculiar occasion to throw a party.
 In any case, the Pope’s resignation came unexpectedly, like a bolt from the blue.
-And lightning struck the Vatican a few hours after the Pope had resigned.
-It made several people wonder, so the thread came back alive.
+And lightning struck the Vatican a few hours after the Pope had resigned.1 It made several people wonder, so the thread came back alive.

-Pope Benedict XVI’s resignation on 112 European Day is also noteworthy because of the 112th Pope End Times Prophecy attributed to Saint Malachy.
+Pope Benedict XVI’s resignation on European 112 Day is also noteworthy because of the 112th Pope End Times Prophecy attributed to Saint Malachy.
 The prophecy alleges 112 popes would reign, starting with Celestine II, until the End of Times.
 Benedict XVI was the 111th Pope.
-His resignation prepared for the arrival of the 112th Pope, who supposedly would be the last Pope before the End of Times and Jesus’ return.
-It made me curious, so I investigated the matter and discovered Saint Malachy had died on 2 November (11/2 American notation) 1148 and added that to the thread.
-My psychosis occurred in 2008, and if its message is correct, that prophecy is remarkably close.
-The same holds for Finkers’ animated picture of Christ being born in Twente.
-Likewise, my superstorm prediction was too accurate to be a coincidence, yet it was not precise.
-These prophecies tend to be somewhat off the mark for some reason.
-Perhaps you can see the irony of that as well.
+His resignation prepared the way for the 112th Pope, Pope Francis, who, according to the prophecy, would become the last Pope before the End of Times and Jesus’ return.
+That made me curious, so I investigated the matter and discovered that Saint Malachy had died on 2 November (11/2 in American notation) 1148, and I added that noteworthy item to the thread.

 Heaths near Nijverdal